dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 		less ASTRAL.log

-You should see (along other information)
+You should see (along with other information)

 		Accurate Species TRee ALgorithm (wASTRAL-unweighted)
 		Version: v1.15.2.4